 As a result, Muay Thai athletes there have many avenues to refine their skills.
-The likelihood of finding a high-caliber training partner is much higher.
+The likelihood of finding a high-calibre training partner is much higher.
 So, knock yourself out and test out your clinching.

 Note: Don’t expect to jostle with top-tier fighters at your gym if you’re a novice.

 5Dispelling Your Romanticized Notion of Muay Thai & Seeing the Dark Side

 Countless people have romanticized how it’d be like to do Muay Thai in Thailand.
-They see the culture though rose-tinted glasses, and shut their eyes to uncomfortable truths.
+They see the culture through rose-tinted glasses and shut their eyes to uncomfortable truths.

 Reality has nuances, and no martial art is completely good or bad.